Preserve Crab Creek

 The problem is that the "urban services boundary" proposed in the Comprehensive Plan encompasses a vast area, represented by the peach-colored spots below.
 The Plan proposes that this area be served by sewer, water, schools, and other urban services by 2045:

-Remember, Henderson County already has plenty of room in the cities and near existing sewer and water lines (the grey and brown areas in the very first map above) for 95,000 new residents.
-So why allow more sewer and water at all, especially across such a vast area of the county?
+Remember, Henderson County already has plenty of room in the cities and near existing sewer and water lines (the grey and brown areas in the very first map above) for more than 80,000 new residents.
+So why allow more sewer and water at all?
 Remember, water and sewer encourage development, destroying the forests, farmland, etc. that survey respondents overwhelmingly want to protect.

 Decisions about sewer and water involve complex relationships between the county and other regional players, and the availability of federal funds.
 Add roads to the picture, and state funds also come into play.
 If you talk with local officials about the urban services boundary, the simple point is: "Don't spend my money unnecessarily.
 Especially don't spend my money to destroy what I love about Henderson County."